 What is RAID?
 What are the differences between the different RAID levels?
 Should you use Software RAID or Hardware RAID?
+This simple guide will help you make the right choices for your needs.

 Whether or not you’re looking to set up your own server, optimize the performance of your data storage solution, or just make sure you’re protected as best you can be against data loss, a RAID solution is going to come in handy – and setting one up the right way is essential.